ArthurLuciani/serpy/README.md

 # serpy
-Serpy is ment to provide an easy to use library for TCP/IP communication.
+Serpy is intended to provide an easy-to-use Python module for TCP/IP communications.
 It provides two classes and methods for synchronous and asynchronous (ordered) communication.
 No more worries about sockets, threads, queues and sudden disconnections.
+These are handled silently by Serpy.

 ## Installation
  - Make sure to have Python 3.
-Serpy only uses the standard library.
+Serpy only uses the Python standard library.
  - Simply download the serpy folder and put it in the same folder of the python script from which you want to import serpy.

 ## Usage